jspjut/jspjut.github.io/class/game-controller.md

 For best results, you should have your mount moulded or tooled to be ergonomic and comfortable to hold in your hand.

-#Steps

-1. Mount everything, don't conceal the electrical connections
-2. Connect wires to your arduino on the breadboard
-3. Program a sketch to read in the joystick and switch state
-4. Use current device state to send USB mouse and keyboard commands
-5. ???
-6. Profit!

-#Proposed schedule

-* 5 Minutes: Intro to course objectives
-* 10 Minutes: Arduino blink example
-* 10 Minutes: Arduino button example
-* 20 Minutes: Arduino Joystick mouse example
-* 10 Minutes: Place buttons and joysticks on controller base
-* 10 Minutes: Wiring
-* 10 Minutes: Bring it all together (integrate software and hardware)
-* 15 Minutes: Wrap up and gameplay testing

-Total: 1 hour 30 minutes

-...
-More to come ...